chloerobotics/chloebot/README.md

 "Anyone can cook" - that french chef from Ratatouille

-"less bragging and diamonds, more science and math" - chloebot
+"less bragging and diamonds , more science and math <eos>" - chloebot

 "Famous Quotes are pretentious" - Vicki